 - a.
-History of chondromalacia, including but not limited to chronic patello-femoral pain syndrome and retro-patellar pain syndrome, osteoarthritis, or traumatic arthritis. - b.
-Dislocation of patella if two or more episodes, or any occurring within the last 12 months.

-- c.
-History of any dislocation, subluxation, or instability of the hip, knee, ankle, subtalar joint, foot, shoulder, wrist, elbow except for "nursemaid's elbow" or dislocated finger. - d Acromioclavicular separation within the last 12 months or if symptomatic. - e.
-History of osteoarthritis or traumatic arthritis of isolated joints that has interfered with a physically active lifestyle, or that may reasonably be expected to prevent satisfactorily performing military duty.

-f.
-Fractures, if:

-- (1) Current malunion or non-union of any fracture (except asymptomatic ulnar styloid process fracture). - (2) Current retained hardware (including plates, pins, rods, wires, or screws) used for fixation that is symptomatic or may reasonably be expected to interfere with properly wearing military equipment or uniforms.
-Retained hardware is not disqualifying if fractures are healed, ligaments are stable, and there is no pain. - g.
-Current orthopedic implants or devices to correct congenital or post-traumatic orthopedic abnormalities except for bone anchor and hardware as allowed in accordance with Paragraph 5.19.f.(2). - h.
-History of contusion of bone or joint if: - (1) The injury is of more than a minor nature with or without fracture, nerve injury, open wound, crush, or dislocation which occurred within the last 6 months; - (2) Recovery has not been sufficiently completed or rehabilitation has not been sufficiently resolved; - (3) The injury may reasonably be expected to interfere with or prevent performance of military duty; or - (4) The contusion requires frequent or prolonged treatment. - i.
-History of joint replacement or resurfacing of any site. - j.
-History of hip arthroscopy or femoral acetabular impingement. - k.
-History of neuromuscular paralysis, weakness, contracture, or atrophy not completely resolved and of sufficient degree to reasonably be expected to interfere with or prevent satisfactory performing military duty. - 1.
-Current symptomatic osteochondroma or history of two or more osteocartilaginous exostoses. - m.
-History of atraumatic fractures or bone mineral density below the expected range for age with risk factors for low bone density.
+History of clinically diagnosed anterior knee pain including, but not limited to: - (1) Patellofemoral syndrome. - (2) Patellofemoral pain syndrome. - (3) Chondromalacia patella that was symptomatic or required treatment or limitations of activities of daily living or a physically active lifestyle in the previous 12 months. - (4) Any history of recurrent anterior knee pain syndrome. - b.
+History of any dislocation, subluxation, or instability of the hip, knee, ankle, subtalar joint, foot, shoulder, wrist, elbow except for "nursemaid's elbow," or dislocated finger. - c.
+Acromioclavicular separation within the previous 12 months or if symptomatic. - d.
+History of osteoarthritis or traumatic arthritis of isolated joints that has interfered with a physically active lifestyle, or that may reasonably be expected to prevent satisfactorily performing military duty. - e.
+Fractures, if: - (1) Current malunion or non-union of any fracture (except asymptomatic ulnar styloid process fracture). - (2) Current retained hardware (including plates, pins, rods, wires, or screws) used for fixation that is symptomatic or may reasonably be expected to interfere with properly wearing military equipment or uniforms.
+Retained hardware is not disqualifying if fractures are healed, ligaments are stable, and there is no pain. - f.
+Current orthopedic implants or devices to correct congenital or post-traumatic orthopedic abnormalities except for bone anchor and hardware as allowed in accordance with Paragraph 6.19.e.(2). - g.
+History of contusion of bone or joint if: - (1) The injury is of more than a minor nature with or without fracture, nerve injury, open wound, crush, or dislocation which occurred within the previous 6 months; - (2) Recovery has not been sufficiently completed or rehabilitation has not been sufficiently resolved; - (3) The injury may reasonably be expected to interfere with or prevent performance of military duty; or - (4) The contusion requires frequent or prolonged treatment.

-- n.
-Osteopenia, osteoporosis, or history of fragility fracture. - o.
-History of osteomyelitis within the past 12 months, or history of recurrent osteomyelitis. - p.
-History of osteochondral defect, formerly known as osteochondritis dissecans. - q.
-History of cartilage surgery, including but not limited to cartilage debridement or chondroplasty for Grade III or greater chondromalacia, microfracture, or cartilage transplant procedure. - r.
+- h.
+History of joint replacement or resurfacing of any site. - i.
+History of hip arthroscopy or femoral acetabular impingement. - j.
+History of neuromuscular paralysis, weakness, contracture, or atrophy not completely resolved and of sufficient degree to reasonably be expected to interfere with or prevent satisfactorily performing military duty. - k.
+Current symptomatic osteochondroma or history of two or more osteocartilaginous exostoses. - 1.
+History of atraumatic fractures or bone mineral density below the expected range for age with risk factors for low bone density. - m.
+Osteopenia, osteoporosis, or history of fragility fracture. - n.
+History of osteomyelitis within the previous 12 months, or history of recurrent osteomyelitis. - o.
+History of osteochondral defect, formerly known as osteochondritis dissecans. - p.
+Surgically or radiographically demonstrated chondromalacia of Grade II or higher. - q.
+History of cartilage surgery, including, but not limited to, cartilage debridement or chondroplasty for Grade II or greater chondromalacia, microfracture, or cartilage transplant procedure. - r.
 History of any post-traumatic or exercise-induced compartment syndrome. - s.
 History of osteonecrosis of any bone. - t.
-History of recurrent tendon disorder, including but not limited to tendonitis, tendonopathy, tenosynovitis.
+History of recurrent tendon disorder, including, but not limited to, tendonitis, tendinopathy, or tenosynovitis. - u.
+Stress reaction in a weight bearing bone within the previous 6 months.

-5.20.
+6.20.
 VASCULAR SYSTEM.